SteveSandersonMS/BlazorElectronExperiment.Sample/README.md

 Likewise, I won't be updating any code here to match newer versions of Blazor.
 It's a one-time spike only.

 **Summary**: This is just a demo.
 Don't build real apps on top of this.
 But if you would be interested in building real Blazor+Electron apps, [tell us about your scenarios](https://github.com/aspnet/Blazor/issues/74).

-# Prebuilt packages

-For convenience, the `packages` directory contains prebuilt NuGet packages that support this sample.
-Sources for those packages are at http://github.com/SteveSandersonMS/BlazorElectronExperiment.Packages